-A total of 6.5 t of fishes were harvested by Coastal Net Fishery licensees in 2014, 76% of which was Mullet.
-Byproduct species included Whiting (Family Sillaginidae), catfish, Garfish (Family Hemiramphidae), Blue Threadfin, sharks and Queenfish.
-There was no reported bycatch in this fishery during 2014.
-The total value of the catch in this fishery is estimated at \$32 000.
+A total of 11.7 t of fishes were harvested by Coastal Net Fishery licensees in 2015, 53 per cent of which was mullet and 22 per cent of which was Black-tip Shark.
+Byproduct species included whiting (Family Sillaginidae), catfish, garfish (Family Hemiramphidae), Blue Threadfin and queenfish.
+There was no reported bycatch in this fishery during 2015.
+The total value of the catch in this fishery is estimated at \$44,000.

 Recreational fishers can use drag nets and cast nets to target fish and prawns for bait or human consumption.
 Drag nets must not exceed 16 m in length, a 2-m drop, or have a mesh size of more than 28 mm.
 The dimensional limits for recreational cast nets are the same as those for licensees.
-The use of nets by recreational fishers and FTO clients accounts for less than 1% of the fishing effort (in hours) by these groups2.
-Around 10% of all fishing events by Indigenous fishers in the NT involve the use of some form of net3.
+The use of nets by recreational fishers and FTO clients account for less than 1 per cent of the fishing effort (in hours) by these groups.
+Around 10 per cent of all fishing events by Indigenous fishers in the NT involve the use of some form of net.

 The small number of licensees in the Coastal Net Fishery (five) in conjunction with the restricted area of the fishery limits the risk of interactions with TEPS.
-There were no reported interactions between the Coastal Net Fishery and TEPS in 2014.
+There were no reported interactions between the Coastal Net Fishery and TEPS in 2015.
 Similarly, the actions of this fishery are considered to have little impact on other ecosystem components.